 Rebecca is responsible for the maintenance and upkeep of our beautiful historic building, coordinating contractors, volunteers and all kinds of needed experts.
 In her spare time (ha!) she also handles monetary pledges, payments, monthly parking spaces and any other items that need attention.

-Grace has to be the most appropriately named person ever.
-She is a welcome source of efficiency, calm and, well grace, in the Westminster office.
+Grace has been at Westminster since 2016.
 She handles room rentals & weddings, as well as the weekly bulletin and monthly newsletters, parking, and whatever else comes flying her way in the course of a typical weekday.
+She also manages Westminster’s website and Facebook page.

 Clint started at Westminster in March 2018.
 His musical journey started at 8 years old when his mom got him his first guitar.
 Being a guitarist, vocalist, bassist, percussionist, and sound technician has resulted in a very enjoyable 35-year professional career.
 A recent highlight of Clint’s career has been singing and playing guitar in senior care facilities for assisted living and memory care residents.
 It has been one of the most rewarding moments of his career by far.